sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

                   serviceName: api
                   servicePort: 3001
    ```
+      > Note: you can [download this as a YAML file](lab-files/yaml-templates/ex5-task4-ingress-tm.yaml) and use the file as your template.
+Make sure to update the placeholders.

       Save the file and apply the changes to your AKS cluster by issuing the following command.